Yorkshire Party: History

-In March 2019, Whitwood became party leader and Laura Walker took on the role of deputy.
+In March 2019 Whitwood became party leader and Laura Walker took on the role of deputy.
 Whitwood expressed his optimism at the positive role the Yorkshire Party could play in the politics of people's everyday lives, describing the period as a golden opportunity where "small parties can make a huge difference and carry a huge amount of influence".

 In April 2019, with the fifth anniversary of the party's formation, it fielded a record number of candidates in that year's local elections, more than double the previous record.

-The party fielded six candidates in the 2019 European elections.
+The party fielded six candidates at the 2019 European Parliament election.
 None were elected.
-They fielded 28 candidates in the 2019 general election: none were elected, but with 29,201 votes, they received the third highest number of votes of any party that did not get an MP elected, after The Brexit Party and the Ulster Unionist Party.
+They fielded 28 candidates in the 2019 general election: none was elected, but with 29,201 votes, they received the third-highest number of votes of any party that did not get an MP elected, after the Brexit Party and the Ulster Unionist Party.

-In May 2020, Bob Buxton, a teacher, was elected to serve a two-year term as leader following the resignation of Whitwood.
-In June 2020, a Shipley businessman, Darren Longhorn, was appointed interim party chairman.
+In May 2020 Bob Buxton, a teacher, was elected to serve a two-year term as leader following the resignation of Whitwood.
+In June 2020 a Shipley businessman, Darren Longhorn, was appointed interim party chairman.

-At the end of August 2020, Councillor George Derx of the Stainforth and Barnby Dun ward in Doncaster defected from the Labour Party and joined the Yorkshire Party.
+At the end of August 2020 Councillor George Derx of the Stainforth and Barnby Dun ward in Doncaster defected from the Labour Party and joined the Yorkshire Party.
 He said that he believed that the party had the "right policies for our region".
 As a result of this defection, the Yorkshire Party is now represented by eight councillors in local government.

+On 14 June 2023 the Conservative Party lost its majority on North Yorkshire Council following the resignation of one of its councillors, Mike Jordan, who represents the Camblesforth & Carlton ward in the Selby area.
+He cited concerns about the party nationally as his reason.
+He re-joined the Yorkshire Party and was announced as the party's candidate in the 2023 Selby and Ainsty by-election.
+Jordan was, however, listed on the Statement of Persons Nominated with no party affiliation.
+He received 4.2% of the votes.

-Ideology
+Ideology and policies

-The party advocates regional devolution for Yorkshire in the form of a democratically elected assembly as "the best way to achieve a stronger Yorkshire in a fairer United Kingdom".
-The party's argument for regional devolution is said to be founded on the principle of subsidiarity – the belief that matters ought to be handled by the smallest, lowest or least centralised competent authority.
+The party advocates for regional devolution for Yorkshire, such as by Yorkshire having a regional parliament and supports other regions of England having the right to each choose to have a regional parliament.
+Its argument for regional devolution is said to be founded on the principle of subsidiarity – the belief that matters ought to be handled by the smallest, lowest or least centralised competent authority.

-The party promotes a range of policies covering education, environment, transport and housing it describes as economically centrist and underpinned by social democratic principles.
+The party promotes a range of policies covering education, environment, transport and housing it describes as economically centrist and underpinned by social-democratic principles.

+The party supports building a West Yorkshire metro system that would extend into North Yorkshire.